Did you know that grass hay should make up for more than three-quarters of a rabbit’s diet?

 5. Kaytee Wafer-Cut Timothy Rabbit-Hay

 Kaytee’s wafer-cut timothy hay is the right hay for anybody willing to pay a bit more to ensure a food with less mess than long-strand hay.
 “Wafer-cut,” which is just a fancy name for shorter strands that come apart in sheets, is easier to serve and less prone to disintegrating in the bag.
-The wafer cut also means that the blades are softer on average.

 Notice we say “on average,” because our big concern with Kaytee’s timothy hay is consistency.
 We’ve opened some bags to find soft green shoots, and others to find brown, crumbly hay with bits of straw and sometimes even pebbles.
 It’s still a great brand for the most part, but there’s more risk here than we like.